 A central Colorado endemic or alpine or near-alpine elevations documented from 26 locations in Chaffee, Gunnison, Park, Pitkin, and Saguache counties, this species is closely tied to soil type in some, but apparently not all locations (although it is difficult to be sure since soil data is of variable quality across the species' range).
 Although not associated with a particular geologic substrate, geology did contribute to the model, picking out locally mapped areas of a comprehensive selection of formations from ancient to more recent.
 As expected for a species of high elevations, temperature was most important.
 Extreme winter low temperatures of -40°F (-40°C) or lower are characteristic of the habitat.
 Mean April minimum temperatures are below freezing, and snow cover persists longer than at lower elevations.
 The model threshold was adjusted to 0.20 to better capture documented locations and clipped to exclude predicted habitat too far outside the known range.
-The model did a poor job of picking up known locations in atypical habitat of Redcloud channery loam, 3 to 30 percent slopes.
+The model did a poor job of picking up known locations in atypical habitat of Redcloud channery loam, 3 to 30% slopes.

-This model was reviewed by one expert reviewer who believed the model was reasonable, covering areas near occurrences which they had found.
-However, the model generally missed the primary soil type where occurrences are in their field office (Redcloud channery loam).
-The modeling process included inputs of known species locations in this habitat type, but similar habitat was not included in the model despite several test runs.
-More surveys and data collection in this habitat type could help provide species input data for future model revisions.
+This model was reviewed by one expert reviewer who believed the model was reasonable, covering areas near occurrences which they had observed; however, the model generally missed the habitat on a soil type where many observations had been made (Redcloud channery loam).
+The modeling process included inputs of known species locations on this soil type, but similar habitat was not included in the model despite several test runs.
+More surveys and data collection in this soil type could help provide species input data for future model revisions.
 Additionally, the reviewer noted the model includes unsuitable habitat of riparian areas and developed areas.